 Unlike online REPL tools and standalone playgrounds, Quokka allows you to execute your code right in your editor allowing you to avoid context switching while benefiting from your familiar editor environment and editor extensions.
 You can also import and execute files and modules directly from your project.

 Live Execution and Results

 Code runs immediately as you type, on unsaved changes; no need to do anything manually or switch context.
 Error messages are displayed right next to the code that caused them.
 Console logs and identifier expression values are displayed inline as well.

-Indicators in the gutter of your code editor are constantly updated in realtime to display code coverage so you can quickly see which lines of code are source of errors, which are fully covered, only partially covered or not covered at all.
+Indicators in the gutter of your code editor are constantly updated in realtime to display code coverage so you can quickly see which lines of code are the source of an error, which are fully covered, only partially covered or not covered at all.

 Value Explorer allows non-primitive runtime values to be viewed and explored in an easy-to-navigate real-time treeview.
 This feature is great for exploring larger objects and makes debugging easier and faster.
 Opened paths / values can be copied directly to the clipboard.

 Live Comments and Values